WhySooooFurious/Ultimate-Sideloading-Guide/docs/translation.md

      Si necesitas ayuda, únete al [Discord Server](https://discord.gg/wsf)
      ```

-     See how I changed text without changing any special characters and kept important English words such as Discord Server the same?
+     See how I changed the text without changing any special characters, kept the spacing and important English words such as Discord Server the same?
      This is a example of a good translation.

 5. **Save File:**